jenniferli8263/SubletSwipe/README.md

 ## 💡 Current Features
 - Add a listing
-- View details of a listing
+- Get details of a listing
+- Deactivate a listing
+- User signup and login
+- Delete a user

-These two features have currently been connected to our backend and can be tested via an endpoint.
-See below on how to run a local server and test the features.
+We have implemented endpoints on the backend for these features.
+See below on how to run a local server and test the features via the backend.
+The first three features have also been implemented on our frontend.

 ## 🛠️ How to run the backend
 1. Clone the repo into your local machine.